 Advanced laboratory procedures geared to one specific archaeological research project.
 Prerequisite: ARCHY 205.
 5-6, max.
 12 credits.

-Analytical and historical examination in archaeology and philosophy of science.
+Analytical, historical and quantitative examination in archaeology and philosophy of science.
 Prerequisite: permission of instruction.
 5 credits

-More information about the current offerings in the archaeology program, see the UW ARCHY course catalog
+For more information about current offerings in the archaeology program, see the UW ARCHY course catalog